angelorobsonmelo/SampleDagger2/README.md

  ### Detalhes do exemplo
- Este App contém as seguintes características:
+ This App contains the following features:
  * Kotlin
  * Androidx
  * MVVM(Model-View-ViewModel) architecture